 Originally published on June 15, 2022

 We’ve seen candidates ace A/B testing interviews as much as we’ve seen candidates answer interview questions in ways that made them look less qualified than they truly were.
-So, we decided to write this piece to help you do it right, whether you’re in product management or data science.
+So, we decided to write this piece to help you do it right, whether you’re in or data science.

 Our hiring team shared common questions they ask and what they’re looking for in the answers.
 Prepare answers to these A/B testing interview questions, and you’ll be well on your way to leaving the hiring manager with a favorable impression.